DataBiosphere/data-portal/content/contribute/data/contributing-to-hca.md

 Once submitted to the Human Cell Atlas, the data will be:

+- Processed by the [Data processing pipelines](/pipelines) to produce alignment, quantification and quality control metrics results
 - Searchable in the <link-to-browser relativeLink="/projects">HCA Data Browser</link-to-browser>
-- Processed by the [Data processing pipelines](/pipelines) to produce alignment results
-- Available through the Matrix Service to produce quantification results
 - Accessioned in standard archives

 Learn more about what results will be available for different data types [here](/contribute/contributing-data-processing-results).